 - Using heat too often- Heat can be your hair's friend if used correctly.
 Heat should only be used once per week or less.
 There is never a time when using heat daily is acceptable.
 Doing this always, always, always leads to breakage.

 - Not stretching your relaxer- I always stress relaxer stretching.
-In short, when you don't, some of your hair that has already been relaxed gets over processed and that leads to.... you guessed it.
+In short, when you don't, some of your hair that has already been relaxed gets overlapped and that leads to.... you guessed it.
 BREAKAGE!
 If you are relaxed and are not stretching, I encourage you to start.
 You'll see a major difference.
-Try to stretch at least sixteen weeks in between relaxer services.
+Try to stretch at least sixteen weeks in between relaxer services, or until you have at least two inches of new growth.

 Once you are able to look at the list above and see what you may or may not be doing to your hair, you'll be well on your way to making the necessary changes to growing your hair and becoming your own hair goals!